tandoraco/changelog/README.md

     In [5]: u.save()
     ```
 - After the above steps, visit the admin url in browser and use default credentials.

+## Debugging in dev

+- When you up the container using `docker-compose -f dev.yml up` ipdb cannot be used.
+So stop the container using `docker-compose -f dev.yml stop`
+- Then start the container using the following command to use ipdb and other debuggers.
+    - `docker-compose -f dev.yml run --service-ports web`
+    - Bash shell of container cannot be used in this mode.

 ## Other useful links